 "I want to offer perspective on design that’s not all about the visible artifact," Rolston tells Co.Design.
 "It’s moving into behavior, the interaction between a human and a machine when the machine isn’t immediately evident, but is instead more of an entity like HAL.
 And that design... we’ve barely scratched the surface of what that means."

 Rolston notably transitioned Frog from a pure industrial design firm to one that could also specialize in software—his work designing the beloved Windows XP and Media Center experience may be his most recognizable, and along the way he designed early touch-screen interfaces for Microsoft and Citibank, while standardizing GE's global UX.
-More recently, he's been heavily involved with half-physical, half-analog projects like Disney's Magicbands.
+More recently, he's been involved with half-physical, half-analog projects like Disney's Magicbands.

 He's bringing along some high-profile friends from his old company, too, including Frog’s former chief development officer, Mark Gauger, and principal technologist, Jared Ficklin.